greenido/app-launch-guide/README.md

 ### License
 I'm providing this guide for free and releasing it into the public domain.

-# Step 0: Read These Books
+# Step 0: Books

-Take a few evenings and read through these two books.
-They're incredibly helpful in explaining the incentives of press/web/buzz/etc, and they also give concrete advice and ideas for marketing your app.
-Out of all the references I list below, these two have influenced me the most and continue to affect how I weigh nearly every other decision and resource.
-Read these.

 - [ ] [Trust Me I'm Lying, by Ryan Holiday](http://amzn.to/1Adie3W)
 	- Awesome book describing the incentives of big press and how to "trade up" from smaller to larger sites
 - [ ] [Traction, by Gabriel Weinberg and Justin Mares](http://amzn.to/1DBn0Lo)
 	- Describes 19 marketing channels any start-up can use, and a process for trying them out

+- [ ] [Pitch Perfect by Erica Sadun & Steve Sande](http://www.amazon.com/Pitch-Perfect-The-Promoting-Your/dp/0321917618) — Covers the art of pitching and promoting your app on the web
+- [ ] [Getting Real by 37 Signals](https://gettingreal.37signals.com) — The smarter, faster, easier way to build a successful web application — also applies to mobile apps and you can get a free PDF version or order a physical copy.

 ### Additional Resource List
 Throughout this guide, I'll reference a number of great resources, some free and some cheap.
 Here are all the resources in one place:

-- Books
-	- [Pitch Perfect by Erica Sadun & Steve Sande](http://www.amazon.com/Pitch-Perfect-The-Promoting-Your/dp/0321917618) — Covers the art of pitching and promoting your app on the web
-	- [Getting Real by 37 Signals](https://gettingreal.37signals.com) — The smarter, faster, easier way to build a successful web application — also applies to mobile apps and you can get a free PDF version or order a physical copy.
 - Social
 	- [Buffer App](http://bufferapp.com) — Free — Easily schedule posts to your Twitter so you don’t need to baby sit it.
 	- [Mad Mimi](https://madmimi.com/short_ref/nyw) — Free/Cheap — Easily manage your email list
 	- [Vine](http://vine.co) — Free — Great way to show your development progress visually to your audience
 	- [TweetDeck](https://tweetdeck.twitter.com/) — Free — Easily stay on top of multiple lists of influencers so you can jump into the conversation when appropriate

 - Tracking
 	- [Mixpanel](http://mixpanel.com) — Free — Track user behavior to determine success/fail of onboarding
 	- [Crashlytics](http://crashlytics.com) — Free — Automated crash reports and beta distribution
 	- [AppFigures](https://appfigures.com) — Free/Cheap — Automated sales and app review reports
 	- [iTunes Affiliate](https://www.apple.com/itunes/affiliates/) — Free — Lets you track (sort of) how links into the iTunes Store convert into sales.
 Also lets you scratch back some of the 30% that Apple takes.
 [It's worth it](http://awkwardhare.com/post/117029547150/use-the-itunes-affiliate-program-its-worth-it).

 - Press / PR / Marketing
 	- [HARO](http://www.helpareporter.com) — Free — Daily emails from press asking for sources for their stories
 	- [Find Keywords for App Store](http://blog.getlooseleaf.com/post/109888977759/step-by-step-app-store-optimization-an-objective) — Free — Blog post detailing how to objectively find the right keywords for your App Store description